All Instrument Workshops located at the Coffee Barn;

 Mark Olitsky plays Clawhammer banjo and has recorded with various string-bands in Virginia

 and North Carolina.
 He has been interviewed and reviewed in The Old-Time Herald, Banjo Newsletter and Bluegrass Unlimited.
 Mark has taught banjo workshops over the last 20 years at festivals and music camps in Ohio, West Virginia, Virginia and California.
 Has won awards at many old-time festivals throughout the South in both solo banjo as well as string-band competitions and won the 2012 Cuyahoga County Seth Rosenberg prize in music.
 He was also selected to represent old-time banjo in the “First Voice” film project, produced by Roots Of American Music.

 This clawhammer banjo workshop will begin with an open discussion to determine the direction we will take in a hands-on class to develop our playing and advance our understanding of clawhammer banjo… from ear training to tunings, to left and right hand techniques that are unique in playing this style of banjo.

-Fiddle with Janie Rothfield, Saturday, Time TBA
+Fiddle with Janie Rothfield, Friday, 6:15pm

 “Playing with Jane is always a blast.
 Her distinctive tone and rhythmic sensibilities are totally infectious.” – Andrew Van Norstrand